WorldHealthOrganization/open-source-communication-channel/docs/guidance/community_engagement.md

 ## 💬 How the Open Source Programme Office Can Support Your Work

-If you have questions, would like to make an existing project open source, or start a new project that you would like to be open source, please reach out on [Discussions](https://github.com/WorldHealthOrganization/open-source-communication-channel/discussions).
+If you have questions, would like to make an existing project open source, or start a new project that you would like to be open source, please reach out at opensource@who.int